stackbit/jamstackthemes/README.md

 Any open source themes with a public github repo can be submitted.

-If you would like to propose new categories open an issue or make a pull request.

 If you are adding a SSG or CMS which doesnt exist already you will need to add it as part of your pull-request.
 New taxonomy terms can be added by creating a markdown file under `content/ssg/` or `content/cms`.
-Take a look at the existing terms to see what front-matter is required.
+Take a look at the existing files to see what front-matter is required.
 You will also need to upload an icon into `static/images/icons`, preferably the icon is in SVG format under 3KB.
 If it's a PNG please make sure the size is 60x60px and the size is as small as possible (you should be able to keep it under 5KB)

 ## Develop Locally